Top of the page

 But causes may include:

 Some of the symptoms may include:

-Doctors use ultrasound to measure the amount of amniotic fluid in your uterus.
+Doctors or midwives use ultrasound to measure the amount of amniotic fluid in your uterus.

 If you're near the end of your pregnancy, you may not need treatment.
-Depending on what's causing low amniotic fluid and how close you are to delivery, your doctor may want to try to start (induce) labour.
+Depending on what's causing the problem and how close you are to delivery, your doctor or midwife may want to try to start (induce) labour.

 Adapted By: Alberta Health Services